f5devcentral/f5-agility-labs-adc/docs/class10/labs/lab2.rst

 Traffic is still being sent to the VIP configured in the Virtual Server minio-cluster-migration, however it has a mix of different buckets.
-Because of the policy we previously applied, the traffic to Bucket A will be routed to the new clsuter Cluster-2, while all **other** buckets are being sent to the original cluster Cluster-1.
+Because of the policy we previously applied, the traffic to Bucket A will be routed to the new cluster Cluster-2, while all **other** buckets are being sent to the original cluster Cluster-1.

 |lab327|